leonardofaria/leonardofaria.net/content/2015/06/10/writing-skills-for-ielts-and-toefl.md

 dsq_thread_id:
   - "5337537755"
 categories:
+  - portfolio
-  - android
+  - iphone
+tags:
-  - app
+  - portfolio
-  - ios
+  - iphone
 ---
 I took the TOEFL exam some weeks ago.
 This is one of most popular tests to prove English skills.
 It is considered by many people a tough exam because it requires not only English skills, but also time management skills.